-One of the commonest ways couples fight is when one of them give the other person the silent treatment.
-Often times, the silent treatment happens when a partner pressures the other with complaints or requests but is met with total silence.
+One of the commonest ways couples fight is when one of them gives the other person the silent treatment.
+Oftentimes, the silent treatment happens when a partner pressures the other with complaints or requests but is met with total silence.
 It can be extremely frustrating for the other partner, as it causes more harm than good.
 The situation is a tricky one, so knowing how to deal with is key.
 Here are some practical ways to tackle this issue.

 Understand the Reason